Joe-Newm/collectro-fullstack-app/README.md

 # Collectro Web App

 This app is a collection of video games using the Rawg.io API.
-I'm currently testing and creating a web app with search, pagination, and pulling data with API.
+I'm currently testing and creating a web app with search, pagination, and pulling data with an API.

 ## TODO